 If you’re unfamiliar with the book, you can read a starred Kirkus Review HERE!

-It’s a fun and colourful alphabet book which has a secondary ‘search & find’ element to it, because they were my favourite kind of books growing up!
-Every page tells a story about a missing puppy using each letter of the alphabet, and then I’ve included an assortment of other items starting with that same letter to hunt for on the page.
+It’s a fun and colourful rhyming alphabet book which has a secondary ‘search & find’ element to it, so there’s something new to find every time!
+Every page tells the story of a puppy who gets lost at a Pride parade using each letter of the alphabet, and then there’s an assortment of other items starting with that same letter to hunt for on the page.
 There’s a word list at the end of the book with these items in case you need a hand!

 There’s been SO much wonderful feedback on the book!

-I took screenshots directly from the conservative websites attacking the book then collaged the “problematic” words on top of the actual artwork, let’s go!
+As the illustrator of the book, I’d like to debunk and clarify some of the misconceptions.
+I took screenshots directly from conservative websites attacking the book then collaged the “problematic” words on top of the actual artwork.
+Let’s go!

 THE MOST FREQUENTLY QUOTED